Hibby/packetradio-guide/docs/linux.md

 In a Windows system, the very top of your computer's filesystem is most often the C Drive, represented as C: commonly.
 Windows also neatly shows other drives as similar folder structures - CD Drives often start at D:, Floppy drives at A:.

-In Linux we follow a documented filesystem hierarchy, starting at the root of the drive, commonly labelled as `/`.
+In Linux we follow a different filesystem hierarchy, starting at the 'root' of the drive, commonly labelled as `/`.
 Everything else on the system is presented as a file or a folder under `/`.
 This includes CD Roms, Hard drives which present as folders, serial & USB devices which present as files and more.

 Paths always start with a `/`, and if it's a folder it will end with a `/` to indicate there is more depth below.